Effect-TS/io/docs/modules/Effect.ts.md

 ## tryMap

-Returns an effect whose success is mapped by the specified side effecting `f` function, translating any thrown exceptions into typed failed effects.
+Returns an effect whose success is mapped by the specified side effecting `try` function, translating any promise rejections into typed failed effects via the `catch` function.

 **Signature**